aakiliqbal/snapTab/docs/development.md

 # Development Notes

-This document captures current Infi Tab implementation notes.
+This document captures current SnapTab implementation notes.
 Detailed architecture docs live in `docs/hld.md` and `docs/lld-drag-drop.md`.

 ## Product Direction

-Infi Tab is a local-first Chrome new tab extension inspired by Infinity New Tab Pro.
+SnapTab is a local-first Chrome new tab extension shaped by familiar new tab productivity patterns.
 The first version intentionally avoids account sync and backend services.
 User data lives locally and can be exported/imported as a portable JSON backup.

 ## Current Feature Set